awslabs/amazon-timestream-connector-prometheus/README.md

 ## Authentication

-The Prometheus Connector will use the default credentials provider implemented in the AWS SDK for Go instead of allowing users to provide the credentials through command-line flags.
+When the connector is deployed as a Lambda function, authentication is handled by passing through credentials with each request; validation is done within the Lambda function using the AWS SDK for Go.
+In general, the Timestream Prometheus Connector will use the default credentials provider implemented in the AWS SDK for Go instead of allowing users to provide the credentials through command-line flags.
 This prevents sensitive data from being easily scraped.

+Due to Prometheus' lack of support for SigV4 (see the [Unsupported SigV4 Authentication](#unsupported-sigv4-authentication) section), the
+API Gateway deployed via one-click deployment or with the `serverless/template.yml` CloudFormation template does not use SigV4 for its public endpoints.

 ## User-Agent Header